Undergraduate Advising

 ME students who requests a force-add for an ME or NSEG course should fill out or force-add survey (for terms other than the one(s) below, please e-mail one of the ME advisors:

-Summer 2024 ME/NSEG Force Add Survey (open now)
+Fall 2024 ME/NSEG Force Add Survey (closes midnight Tuesday, August 27)

 We do not force-add for time or professor preference.
 We also do not force-add into elective courses.
 In ME, a force-add is never guaranteed.
 If a student does receive a force-add, they should not attempt to drop or switch sections of that class.
 The student will not be able to get into a different section.